MatthewMelvinBelcher/bit-rev/README.md

 # bit-rev
-new stock bitcoins markit pennystocks
+The new cross platform market, stock exchange in a bitcoins form.